 Below are the regulations that govern approved projects, projects that will be submitted by the selected Applicant Organisation stated in the Call for Partners.
 This is the agreement for the implementation of these projects by the coordinating organisation and the partner organisations.
 This agreement constitutes the responsibilities of all the partner organisations involved in the project and their respective selected participants.
 During the selection of projects that you wish to partner with us, you accept this partner agreement.
 As per signing your mandate you agree to the terms of this agreement.

-Projects are approved for co-funding by the National Agency in the respected country that the project will be submitted.
+Projects are approved for co-funding by the National Agency in the respected country that the project will be/has been submitted.
 This is an agreement between the partner organisation (sending organisation) and the Applicant Organisation Therefore Coordinator (not necessarily the hosting organisation) for the approved project.

 The Project Dates (project cycle) and the Activity Dates are sent to you as soon as the Grant Agreement is signed by the National Agency and the Applicant Organisation.